-Although this article is perfectly suited for new players, if you are entirely new to the game and genre you should first check out our Basics of Dota Underlords article.
+Although this article is perfectly suited for new players, if you are entirely new to the game and genre you should first check out our Dota Underlords Guide for beginners.

 That said, a list of all heroes with some tips is a very useful thing for new players, so it doesn’t hurt to order the list in some kind of subjective but useful criteria that would help new players get a general intuitive feeling of what is good and why.